 This is Wayback Wednesday, your midweek blast from the past!
 In this feature, we dig into the archives, look back at the history of basketball gaming, and indulge in some nostalgia.
 Check in every Wednesday for retrospectives and other features on older versions of NBA Live, NBA 2K, and old school basketball video games in general.
 You’ll also find old NLSC editorials re-published with added commentary, and other flashback content.
-This week, I’m taking a look back at the NBA Live 08 Draft Camp and Summer Camp.
+This week, I’m taking a look back at the practice arena in NBA Live 08.

 Read More »